White Heat

 White Heat is a 1949 American film noir, directed by Raoul Walsh.
 Its screenplay, written by Ivan Goff and Ben Roberts, is based on a story by Virginia Kellogg.
 The film stars James Cagney, Virginia Mayo, and Edmond O'Brien.

 White Heat is considered to be one of the best gangster films of all time.
-In 2003, White Heat was added to the National Film Registry as being "culturally, historically, or aesthetically significant" by the United States Library of Congress.
+In 2003, White Heat was selected for preservation in the National Film Registry as being "culturally, historically, or aesthetically significant" by the United States Library of Congress.